Olga-Chitsvarina/Web_Based_Systems/Project_Online_Chat/README.md

-Please note that this project is based on the following tutorial: https://socket.io/get-started/chat/
+This project is based on the following tutorial: https://socket.io/get-started/chat/ Please refer to it in order to learn how to run this application